patdeg/tidbyt_stock_price/README.md

 # Tidbyt Stock Price Display with Alpaca Market API

 This project displays stock prices on a Tidbyt device using data from the [Alpaca Market API](https://alpaca.markets/).
-It retrieves historical stock data over a configurable number of days and displays the latest trade price, along with percentage changes, graphically on a Tidbyt device.
+It retrieves historical stock data over 7 days and displays the latest trade price, along with percentage changes, graphically on a Tidbyt device.

 ## Table of Contents